firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 - For each CSV or camt.053 file to import you need two files: `my-file.xml` (or `my-file.csv`) and `my-file.json`.
 - CSV / camt.053 files without a JSON file will be ignored.
-- JSON files without a CSV / camt.053 file will be tried as a Nordigen or Spectre import
+- JSON files without a CSV / camt.053 file will be tried as a Nordigen or Spectre import.
+Remember that the JSON file is a reference to the data importer configuration file, you do not need to download transactions yourself.

 ### Automatic imports using Docker